pstolarz/OneWireNg/README.md

   The code architecture allows fast and easy porting for new Arduino platforms or even usage of the core part of library outside the Arduino environment.

+* OneWire compatibility interface.

+  The interface allows effortless switch into OneWireNg for projects using OneWire library.
+See [below](#onewire-compatibility) for details.

 ## Supported platforms

 * Arduino AVR.